bakdata/bakdata-code-styles/README.md

 How to Use It
 -------------

-This repository contains a script that will fetch all templates and guide you through the process.
+This repository contains a script that will fetch all styles and installs them for all installed IDEs.

 The easiest way to do this is with the following command in the directory of your project:
 ```sh
 bash -c "$(curl -sL https://raw.githubusercontent.com/bakdata/bakdata-code-styles/master/install.sh)"
 ```

+(currently only intellij)
+(Windows support pending)

 Java style guide
 ----------------